MSFT-Cantro/project-ledger-docs/deployment/releases/v1.8.0/MARKETING_POST_v1.8.0.md

 A: The interface is now more consistent across all pages.
 You'll notice better styling, improved dark mode, and more responsive layouts—especially on mobile devices.

 Q: Do I need to do anything differently?
 A: No!
 All existing functionality works exactly the same.
-The improvements are under the hood and in the visual consistency.
+The improvements are in the visual consistency and mobile experience.

-Q: What is the internal admin dashboard?
-A: It's a new platform for system administrators to manage customer accounts, monitor usage, and access analytics.
-Regular users won't see this—it's for internal operations.

 Q: Did my client portal change?
 A: Yes, it's been enhanced!
 Your clients will see improved mobile support, better layouts, and more consistent design.
-Everything works the same, just better.
+Everything works the same, just better—especially on mobile devices.

-Q: What is Storybook?
-A: It's a development tool for documenting our components.
-It helps us build new features faster and maintain consistency.
-You won't interact with it directly.

 Q: Will this affect my existing data?
 A: No!
 All your projects, invoices, quotes, and data remain unchanged.
 Only the interface has been improved.

+Q: What about the analytics changes?
+A: Analytics charts now render better with improved visualizations.
+All your data is the same, just displayed more clearly.

+Q: Is the mobile experience really better?
+A: Yes!
+We've fixed mobile authentication issues and improved responsive layouts across the entire portal.
+Clients using phones or tablets will have a much better experience.

 Troubleshooting

-Interface looks different: This is intentional—we've improved the design system for better consistency and accessibility.
+Interface looks different: This is intentional—we've improved the design for better consistency and accessibility.
 Dark mode issues: We've improved dark mode visibility.
 If you see any remaining issues, please report them.
 Mobile portal login: Mobile authentication has been fixed.
 Clear your browser cache if you experience any login issues.
-Admin dashboard access: Only internal system administrators have access to the admin dashboard.
+Charts not displaying: Clear your browser cache and refresh.
+The new chart rendering is more efficient.

 ---